milinsoft/milinsoft/README.md

 # Hi there I'm Aleksander👋

-I'm a Python and Odoo developer who's passionate about making things simpler and more efficient.
+I'm a Python and Odoo developer who's passionate about making software solutiions simpler and more efficient.
-I specialize in creating custom software solutions that help businesses run smoothly and effectively.

 ## Here's what I do: